xmartlabs/xmartlabs.github.io/_posts/2018-11-27-how-NFC-can-help-improve-your-business.md

 ### Safe and efficient way to grant access to your employees or guests

 NFC keys are physical objects that allow you to lock / unlock doors -or other type of objects- with an NFC-enabled lock.
 These mechanisms are composed of two elements: the key and a lock.
 Since it operates under the NFC protocol it is necessary to hold the key to a certain distance to the object you are trying to lock or unlock.
 Some of the aspects that makes these keys a very secure and convenient method are the ability to activate new keys or invalidate them.
-Furthermore, they can be programed to give certain access in defined conditions for example allow he key to unlock only between a certain period of time.
+Furthermore, they can be programed to give certain access in defined conditions for example allow the key to unlock only between a certain period of time.
 These kind of keys are used by AirBnb owners and other enterprises because it's easy to reconfigure, giving access to theirs guest or invitees.

 <iframe width="100%" height="383px" src="https://youtube.com/embed/Zbxc1FxqHP4" frameborder="0" allowfullscreen></iframe>